Official Title

 Behavioral: Science Communication Curriculum Cohort 1

-strategy Session 6: Final Product: Share final infographic and final post / social media
+workers will share their final infographic and final post / social media strategy.

 Behavioral: Science communication curriculum Cohort 2

-strategy Session 6: Final Product: Share final infographic and final post / social media
+workers will share their final infographic and final post / social media strategy.

 Behavioral: Science communication curriculum Cohort 3

-strategy Session 6: Final Product: Share final infographic and final post / social media
+workers will share their final infographic and final post / social media strategy.

 Eligibility Criteria